selenus/dme/README.md

 apt-get update && apt-get install dme
 ```

+#### Post-installation tasks
+The deb package:
+* installs the DME at */var/dfa/webapps/dme*.
+This directory needs to be linked from within the Tomcat webapps directory (e.g. in a standard Ubuntu install: `ln -s /var/dfa/webapps/dme/ /var/lib/tomcat8/webapps/`)
+* creates /etc/dfa/dme and installs the simple sample configuration if dme.yml does not yet exist.
+Configuration is discussed in 3) of this page
+* creates - if it does not exist - */var/lib/dme/models* and downloads some Stanford CoreNLP and OpenNLP models required for NLP processing
+* creates - if it does not exist - */var/lib/dme/grammars*: make sure the **Tomcat running user has write access to this directory**

 #### Install in Tomcat

 The package installs the DME at */var/dfa/webapps/dme*.
 Make sure to register this path with your web application server.
 When using Tomcat, a link to the installation directory from */path/to/tomcat/webapps* can be placed.
 For a default Ubuntu installation: